syssi/esphome-dps/README.md

 ```

 The connector is a 4 Pin GH Molex Pico 1.25mm.
+Do not connect the ESP to the VCC pin of the DPS in any case.
+[This will destroy the voltage regulator of the device](https://tech.scargill.net/dps5020-diy-power-supply/#comment-60544).

 ## Installation